lg/lg.io/_posts/2015-12-13-using-lets-encrypt-to-secure-cloud-hosted-services-like-ubiquitis-mfi-unifi-and-unifi-video.md

 ### Part E: Automating Lets Encrypt certificate renewal

 As mentioned before, Lets Encrypt certificates only last 3 months.
-As such, we'll need to get this machine to renew the certificates probably monthly and then place the new certs back into services.
+As such, we'll need to get this machine to attempt to renew the certificates probably weekly and then place the new certs back into services.
 It's essentially doing parts C and D on a scheduled job using `cron`.
+Weekly can seem like a lot, but it'll fail fast if no renewal is necessary.

 Create a new file `/home/ubuntu/renew_lets_encrypt_cert.sh` and customize it according to what you used in Parts C and D. No `sudo` needed since cron will run it automatically as a super user.
 Use full paths to files.
 Here's an example:

 	# Get the certificate from LetsEncrypt
-	/home/ubuntu/letsencrypt/letsencrypt-auto certonly --text --standalone --standalone-supported-challenges tls-sni-01 --domain mysubdomain.mydomain.com --email me@myemail.com --agree-tos --renew-by-default
+	/home/ubuntu/certbot-auto renew --quiet --no-self-upgrade

 	# Convert cert to PKCS #12 format
 	openssl pkcs12 -export -inkey /etc/letsencrypt/live/mysubdomain.mydomain.com/privkey.pem -in /etc/letsencrypt/live/mysubdomain.mydomain.com/fullchain.pem -out /home/ubuntu/cert.p12 -name ubnt -password pass:temppass